Iain-S/sentry-bot/README.md

 #### Frontend

-1. Check that you can build the frontend `./build_frontend.sh` (you can build whenever a .ts file changes by adding a `--watch` argument)
+1. Check that you can build the frontend with `./build_frontend.sh` (you can build whenever a .ts file changes by adding a `--watch` argument)

 ## Run the Server

 1. Run the webserver with `flask --app sentrybot --debug run`
-1. Go to `localhost:5000/`
+1. Go to `localhost:5000/` in your web browser